djeffalKhaled/CropClassification/README.md

 ## Crop Classification
-This git repo includes the code for our study "**Deep Learning for Crop Classification Using Multi-Source Satellite Dataé**".
+This git repo includes the code for our study "**Deep Learning for Crop Classification Using Multi-Source Satellite Data**".
 Each part does the following :

 ### AARN_Part1:
 Implementation of the base classification model "**MCTNet**" proposed by the article, this model gets an OA score of **0.977**.